-- (i) A parent may ask for their son/daughter to be excluded from such classes for reasons of 'conscience'.
-Such requests should be made in writing to the Headmaster alternative teaching at these times may not be possible. - (ii) Pupils in Years 11 and 12 may study "Religious Studies" for G.C.S.E. instead of the compulsory "Religious Education".
+- (i)A parent may ask for their son/daughter to be excluded from such classes for reasons of 'conscience'.
+Such requests should be made in writing to the Headmaster, alternative teaching at these times may not be possible. - (ii)Pupils in Years 11 and 12 will study "Religious Studies" at GCSE level.